 Abstract

 A framework to assess the impact of mobile fishing gear on the seabed and benthic ecosystem is presented.
-The framework that can be used at regional and local scales, considers the physical effects of trawl gears on the seabed, on marine taxa and the functioning of the benthic ecosystem.
-A reductionist approach is applied that breaks down a fishing gear into its components and distinguishes a number of biological traits that are chosen to determine the vulnerability of benthos for the impact of a gear component or to provide a proxy for their ecological role.
+The framework, that can be used at regional and local scales, provides indicators for both trawling pressure and ecological impact.
+It builds on high resolution maps of trawling intensity and considers the physical effects of trawl gears on the seabed, on marine taxa and the functioning of the benthic ecosystem.
+Within the framework, a reductionist approach is applied that breaks down a fishing gear into its components, and a number of biological traits are chosen to determine either the vulnerability of the benthos to the impact of that gear component, or to provide a proxy for their ecological role.
 The approach considers gear elements, such as otter boards, twin trawl clump and ground-rope, and sweeps that herd the fish.
 The physical impact of these elements on the seabed, comprising scraping of the seabed, sediment mobilisation and penetration, are a function of the mass, size and speed of the individual component.
-The impact of the elements on the benthic community are quantified using a biological-trait approach that considers the vulnerability of the benthic community to trawl impact (e.g. sediment position, morphology), the recovery rate (e.g. longevity, maturation age, reproductive characteristics) and the ecological role.
+The impact of the elements on the benthic community are quantified using a biological-trait approach that considers the vulnerability of the benthic community to trawl impact (e.g. sediment position, morphology), the recovery rate (e.g. longevity, maturation age, reproductive characteristics, dispersal) and their ecological role.
 The framework is explored to compare the indicators for pressure and ecological impact of bottom trawling in three main seabed habitat types in the North Sea.
-Preliminary results show that the Sublittoral mud is impacted most due to the combined effect of intensive fishing and high proportions of long-lived taxa.
+Preliminary results show that the Sublittoral mud (EUNIS A5.3) is impacted most due to the combined effect of intensive fishing and high proportions of long-lived taxa.

 Introduction

-Fishing is one of the important anthropogenic activities affecting marine ecosystems (Jennings and Kaiser, 1998; Halpern et al., 2008).
-Continental shelf areas are heavily exploited by bottom trawls towed over the seabed.
-Benthic ecosystems on the continental shelf provide important ecosystem goods and services.
-They provide fisheries production and the food for bottom dwelling fish species, which comprise about 23% of the global fisheries yield (FAO, 2009).
+Fishing is one of the important anthropogenic activities affecting marine ecosystems (Jennings and Kaiser, 1998; Halpern et al., 2008), with continental shelf areas in particular, being heavily exploited by bottom trawls towed over the seabed.
+Benthic ecosystems on the continental shelf provide important ecosystem goods and services, such as the provision of fisheries production and the food for bottom dwelling fish species, which comprise about 23% of the global fisheries yield (FAO, 2009).
 They also play a vital role in the functioning of marine ecosystems and support a wide diversity of species.
 The bottom trawl fisheries typically use heavy otter boards or shoes to maintain contact with the seabed, and ground ropes and chains to force fish into the net.
-Physical disturbance from such fisheries can cause significant changes in the seabed ecosystem, cause mortality among the animals encountered and affect the biogeochemical processes of the sediment – water interface (Dayton et al., 1995; Watling and Norse, 1998; Jennings and Kaiser, 1998; Auster et al., 1996; Thrush and Dayton, 2002).
+Physical disturbance from such devices can cause significant changes to the seabed, cause mortality among the animals encountered and affect the biogeochemical processes of the sediment – water interface (Dayton et al., 1995; Watling and Norse, 1998; Jennings and Kaiser, 1998; Auster et al., 1996; Thrush and Dayton, 2002).
 The widespread use of bottom trawls has raised concerns about possible adverse impacts on biodiversity, ecosystem functioning and ecosystem goods and services (Dayton et al., 1995; Watling and Norse, 1998; Jennings and Kaiser, 1998; Auster et al., 1996; Burridge et al., 2006; Pitcher et al., 2009).